-Painted Lady was formed at a south London high school in 1977 by Di Williams and Kim McAuliffe and changed names upon induction of Johnson and Dufort.
+Painted Lady was formed at a south London high school in 1975 by Di Williams and Kim McAuliffe and changed names upon induction of Johnson and Dufort.
 Enid Williams and Kim McAuliffe actually lived on the same street in their teenage years.
+Painted Lady played cover versions including of songs by Led Zeppelin and Jimi Hendrix.

-The band's first release was Take It All Away on Phil Scott’s City Records.
+The band's first release was Take It All Away on Phil Scott’s City Records in 1979.
+It came a year after the band changed monickers.
 They toured in support of Motörhead for the Overkill tour (Girlschool was now managed by Motörhead's manager Doug Smith) and used the friendship and connection to sign to Bronze Records.
 The group’s debut, entitled Demolition, was produced by Vic Maile who had worked with Led Zeppelin and Fleetwood Mac in the past.
 The band's first breakthrough came when they recorded the St. Valentines Day Massacre EP with Motörhead.

 In 1982, at a show opened by Mercyful Fate, Kim McAuliffe was electrocuted on stage.
 King Diamond was quick to claim responsibility for summoning the appropriate spirits!
 Enid Williams left the band in 1982 and went on to study opera and perform on stage in theatres.

 Johnson left in 1984.
 Australian girl Bonnacci (who would later perform live with Samantha Fox!) and Jackie Bodimead replaced her.
 For the third album, Weston replaced Williams.
 Bodimead left in 1985 and McAuliffe became the singer for the second time in the band's career.
 Further Motörhead connections occurred when the band signed with GWR the house-label of Motörhead's manager.
+The band’s poppy Mercury records were selling less than Hit And Run.
+Mercury dropped the band.
+The group had the opportunity to play in India and open for Deep Purple in the USA nevertheless.
 Weston left in 1988 and was replaced by Lamb.
 Girlschool toured everywhere and sold out most venues in England.
 The band broke up in 1988 but returned two years later again with Lamb.
-The band appeared at the Wacken Festival in 1999.
-However, 2000 brought with it a name from the past as 'Enid' rejoined the group after an absence of eighteen years.
+Girlschool again reformed in 1999 and announced it would release a new studio album shortly!
+They are also releasing an official band biography in Europe The band appeared at the Wacken Festival in 1999.
+However, 2000 brought with it a name from the past as 'Enid' re-joined the group after an absence of eighteen years.
 Jackie Chambers was also introduced to the group.
 Unfortunately, Kelly Johnson left Girlschool nearly at the same time.
 A new studio album was planned for early 2001.
 Not That Innocent was issued in 2002.
 Communique Records issued a split CD with Oliver/Dawson Saxon and Tygers Of Pan Tang in 2003 called Second Wave.
 Original guitarist Kelly Johnson died due to the cancer of the spine on July 15th, 2007.
 The group was forced to cancel its US tour in autumn of 2007 after failing to get a visa for that country.
 Because of the members’ passports being holed up at the US Embassy the group missed the opportunity to tour Germany as well.
 The collegiates picked Legacy as the title for the 30th-anniversary album, which was out in October 2008 through Wacken Records (formerly Armageddon)/SPV.
 The album featured guest appearances by Lemmy, Dio and Tony Iommi.
 The band played Spain’s Martohell Oktoberfest 08.
 Girlschool joined the likes of W.A.S.P., Queensrÿche, Lauren Harris (daughter of Steve Harris of Iron Maiden), Rock Goddess and New York Dolls for 2009’s Hard Rock Hell festival, announced for December 4-5th at Pontins in Prestatyn Sands in Wales.
 Girlschool was again in the studio re-recording its 1981 album Hit And Run.
 The new version of the album was to be released in 2011 to commemorate the album's 30th anniversary.
 Girlschool pulled out of a previously announced North American tour with Diamond Head and Holy Rage (the band of early Judas Priest singer Al Atkins) in 2011.
 The tour was scheduled for August.
 The band reported that the promoter did not wish the band to tour without a new album.
 Raven and Girlschool would tour Europe together using the British Classic monicker in November and December of 2013.
 In 2015, Girlschool unearthed two vintage recordings for release.
 London 1980 and Glasgow 1982 were being released before the group’s new album Guilty As Sin, which would be released later that summer through UDR Music.
 An EP, called Propaganda!, was also out.
+UK-based pop rock act Syteria, featuring Jackie Chambers of Girlschool and previously Blitzkrieg, released a 2018 music video for the track Halloween.
+The song featured cameos by Kim and Denise.
+The band again lost bassist Enid Williams to start 2019.
+Former member Tracey Lamb again replaced her, but apparently for concerts only pending a full-time recruitment.

 Dufort is the sister of Angelwitch's Dave Dufort.
 Girlschool has played as far afield as India and has constantly sought success playing other bands' music as cover versions.